Have you experienced this before?

 Your weekly goals and plans should be related to your larger goals in life.
 When all the weeks are put together, will you be able to meet your long-term goals?

-Align your weekly goals with your personal mission statement where necessary.
+Align your weekly goals with your mission statement where necessary.

 It revolves around deciding the most important thing to work on the next day.
 This thing is usually the biggest and requires the most focus to complete.

-By working on it first thing in the day, you are able to channel most of your fresh energy to it and complete it.
+By working on it first thing in the day, you can channel most of your fresh energy to it and complete it.
 This makes you feel accomplished even before half the day is over, giving you momentum throughout the rest of the day.

 You may not have tried this yet, hence I strongly recommend to try this in your life to see how it works out.